We know how important it is to help you plan for your future.

 What if I die without one?

-If you die without a will you will be deemed to have died “intestate” and the Intestacy Rules will automatically apply.
+If you die without a will you shall be deemed to have died “intestate” and the Intestacy Rules should automatically apply.
 These strict rules set out the order in which your relatives are entitled to benefit from your estate.

 This may mean that instead of the people you love and want to benefit being provided for after your death, your estate goes to relatives that you may not have intended to benefit.
 Potentially unmarried partners or children from previous marriages may not benefit under the rules of intestacy in the way that you would have wanted, which can ultimately lead to family disputes.
 You may lose the potential to take advantage of inheritance tax options.

-Additionally if you die without a will, your closest relatives will need to apply for Letters of Administration which will often mean there is a long delay before they are authorised to deal with your estate.
-Having a professionally drafted will makes the process much simpler and economical for your grieving loved ones.
+Additionally if you die without a will, your closest relatives may need to apply for Letters of Administration which will often mean there is a long delay before they are authorised to deal with your estate.
+Having it professionally drafted makes the process much simpler and economical for your grieving loved ones.

 Built from decades of experience, our teams are equipped with the in-depth knowledge to assist you in all circumstances.
 If you would like to discuss your options, please contact us to speak to a member of our team.